Book 12

 A) Answer these questions:

-1. Why did Pat come to England?
+- Why did they go to England?

 B) Which words in the story mean the opposite of: